 4.5.14 Environmental Stewardship is an agri-environment scheme run by Natural England that provides funding to farmers and other land managers in England to deliver effective environmental management on their land.
-Around half of the Parish's
+Around half of the Parish's land area is in an Environmental Stewardship or Woodland Grant scheme.

-Environmental Agency Flood Map for Planning
+4 Environmental Agency Flood Map for Planning

-Cranfield University Soilscapes Map
+5 Cranfield University Soilscapes Map

-Magic Map (Defra)
+6 Magic Map (Defra)